What do you want to learn?

 - DPD — Postage rates and prices reference page

 Best ways to ship heavy and large items (+ top carriers compared)

 There are quite a few big-name players in the heavy-weight and oversized shipping game.
 Each one offers at least one good option for certain types of packages, but not all are cost-effective shipping options.
 Picking the right one can be the difference between being in the red or in the black, so read on to see which ones offer the right mix for you.

-However, while the carriers/shippers who cater to smaller businesses and individual customers post their prices publicly (USPS, UPS, FedEx), carriers that work with larger businesses on a larger scale tend not to post their prices publicly (FedEx Freight, DHL).
+However, while the carriers/shippers who cater to smaller businesses and individual customers post their prices publicly (DPD, Royal Mail, DHL), carriers that work with larger businesses on a larger scale tend not to post their high-volume prices publicly.